alpiepho/coursera_go_classes/alpiepho/Course2/week4/Quiz.md

 Inheritance and overriding are required for polymorphism.

-Inheritance and overriding enable polymorphism.
+X - Inheritance and overriding enable polymorphism.

 Overriding is necessary for inheritance.